Wentril/kubernetes_workshop/course.md

 In case of secret not being available, the Pod will not start and kubelet will be attempting to restart the Pod until the Secret becomes available or the Pod is deleted.

-To use a Secret in a Pod you can:
+To use a Secret in a Pod, you can:
 - add secret reference in `env` block to set environment variables:
   ```yaml
   apiVersion: v1